nniikon/Hash-Table/README.md

     - Separate assembly file

 ### High Load Factor Testing
-While a load factor greater than 2 is generally considered suboptimal, this research will intentionally test hash table performance in such scenarios.
+While a load factor greater than 2 is considered suboptimal, this research will intentionally test hash table performance in such scenarios.

 ## Part 1.
 Hash functions